rawscholar-engineering/rawscholar-blog/content/blog/without-ielts-you-may-study-in-the-united-kingdom.md

 Students can begin the application process either directly or through UCAS once they have all of their documents in order.
 Students interested in applying to UK universities that accept direct applications should begin by visiting the university's official website.
 They must choose the courses they want to take, pay the application fees, and begin the online application process.

-Leverage Edu can help you fund your dream of studying abroad.
+Rawscholar can help you fund your dream of studying abroad.

 We can help if you want to study abroad but are worried about your finances or are unsure about study loans.
 Check out leverage finance for no service fees, the best interest rates, comparative analysis, and a slew of other perks.
 Our forex services allow you to send money internationally in just a few clicks.
 You can find out if you're eligible by clicking the link below.